larson-7/RL_Bpp/README.md

-# Attend2Pack: Bin Packing through Deep Reinforcement Learning with Attention
+# Bin Packing through Deep Reinforcement Learning with Attention
-CS7643 Summer 2024 Project: Andre Klein and Jordan Larson

 ## Project Description
-This project implements the Attend2Pack algorithm, a deep reinforcement learning approach to solving bin packing problems.
+This project implements aspects of the Attend2Pack algorithm, a deep reinforcement learning approach to solving bin packing problems.
 It uses attention mechanisms and policy gradient methods to learn efficient packing strategies.

 ## Installation